 Grand Seiko Calibre 9S 20th Anniversary ref.
 SBGH267

 Unveiled at Baselworld 2018, this piece marks the 20th anniversary of its Calibre 9S movement which is the main movement used in the entire Grand Seiko mechanical collection.
 The 9S85 movement in this piece has a power reserve of 55 hours and runs at 36,000 vph giving it an accuracy of +5/-3 seconds per day.
 The sporty 39.5mm case is Zaratsu polished and is rated to 100 meters water resistance.
+Other case dimensions worth taking note are the 13.3mm thickness, odd 19mm lug width and lug to lug distance measures 47.4mm.
 The most interesting thing to me is that deep blue dial with a spiral engraving mixed with the Grand Seiko logo.

 Grand Seiko SBGA129 AJHH Limited Edition

 We can’t have a list like this without including one with the infamous snowflake dial.
 Limited to only 369 watches, it commemorates the 10th year anniversary of AJHH (Association Japon de la Haute Horlogerie).
 Powered by the Caliber 9R65 automatic spring drive movement, it has an accuracy of ±1 second per day and an impressive 72 hours power reserve.
 It measures 39mm in diameter and 12.5mm in thickness with a water resistance of 100 meters.
 That beautiful dial comes with a nice pop of red and the bigger sized crown makes it a much more masculine and sporty watch.

 Grand Seiko SBGR095